 Don’t take this risk with public safety and the safety of your patients.
 Don’t let your nurses wear their scrubs in public.
 Work with a professional medical rental and laundry company that understands the strict needs of the medical industry.
 Contact us at Crown Healthcare Laundry today at 844-383-7500 to learn more about what we do and how we can help make your facility safer!

-We have five processing facilities spanning Florida, Georgia,
+We have seven processing facilities spanning Florida, Georgia,

 Alabama, Mississippi, Louisiana and South Carolina.